 “Key Change 3B – Prior to discharge, schedule timely follow-up care and initiate clinical and social services.” – Institute for Healthcare Improvement

-Clinicians can ensure that patients have the help they need by booking directly into appointments with trusted services in the community, before the patient is discharged.
+Clinicians can ensure that, before the patient is discharged, patients have the help they need by booking directly into appointments with trusted services in the community.
 This reduces avoidable readmissions, diminishes potential harm and alleviates caregiver and patient stress.